Wind4Greg/BBS-LinkedData/README.md

 In the VC approaches for EdDSA they have a procedure to create [proof configuration](https://w3c.github.io/vc-di-eddsa/#proof-configuration-eddsa-2022), which basically includes everything that would go into the VC `proof` field except the `proofValue` field.
 This information needs to be protected from modification and becomes an input to the signature algorithm (hence why proofValue can't be in it!).

 These options need to be canonized and protected by the signature.
-I recommend supplying the canonized information into the BBS `header` parameter.
-Note that this parameter gets hashed so there is no need for additional hashing (however there may be reasons to hash for consistency with the message processing). **Issue** with this approach is that this info needs to be supplied to all BBS proofs and hence `header` information cannot be linkable.

 Note that in Mattr's implementation they [concatenate the lists of statements from the proof options with the document statements](https://github.com/mattrglobal/jsonld-signatures-bbs/blob/cd936ea71a871633ddead4f91a0e2de1c0ed82cc/src/BbsBlsSignature2020.ts#L262-L276) and use that as the *messages* to BBS.
-This uses Mattr's older [BBS implementation](https://github.com/mattrglobal/node-bbs-signatures) that doesn't match the IETF BBS draft, i.e., no `header` field.
-It also has an open issue on "required revealed".

-**Issue**: if we use the BBS `header` to protect the original signature "proof options" this information needs to be saved in the verifiable presentations in such a way that it can be recovered since BBS proof verification relies on it.
-It may also contain "linkable" information?
-Or information not to be disclosed such as the `created` field.
-Or we can create and include a hash of this information...
-Hmm, what we put in the `header` could provide linkability...
-Hence it has to be very generic and not specific to a particular credential.

 ### Revised Signing Algorithm

-Features: no "double" hashing of messages; uses BBS `header` to protect VC proof options.
+Features: no "double" hashing of messages;

-1. Unsigned document ==> canonize to quads ==> separate to messages ==> UTF-8 encode to bytes ==> array of byte messages.
+1. Unsigned document ==> canonize to quads ==> separate to list ==> UTF-8 encode to bytes ==> array of document byte messages.
 These will be the messages given to BBS and processed by [map message to scalar as hash](https://identity.foundation/bbs-signature/draft-irtf-cfrg-bbs-signatures.html#section-4.3.1).
+2. Proof options ==> canonize ==> separate to list ==> UTF-8 encode to bytes ==> array of option byte messages. **Note**: proof options cannot contain `proofValue` or `requiredRevealStatements` since they haven't been computed yet.
+We could protect the `requireRevealStatements` via the BBS `header`.
+3. Concatenate option list with document list to get the list of BBS messages
-2. Furnish sufficient info to *issuer* to enable them to set the `requiredRevealStatements`.
+4. Furnish sufficient info to *issuer* to enable them to set the `requiredRevealStatements`.
 Tried using a JSON-LD framing procedure for this.
-3. Proof options ==> canonize ==> convert to bytes. *Note*: we do not break this into separate items for each quad.
+Do this across both document and options.
-4. Run BBS's "message to scalar" function on the byte messages from step 1.
+5. Run BBS's "message to scalar" function on the byte messages from step 3.
-5. BBS preliminaries: make sure there are enough generators for the number of "messages".
+6. BBS preliminaries: make sure there are enough generators for the number of "messages".
-6. BBS sign
+7. BBS sign

 ## Verification Algorithm